openstack/rally/doc/source/tutorial/step_4_adding_success_criteria_for_benchmarks.rst

 Checking SLA
 ------------
 Let us show you how Rally SLA work using a simple example based on **Dummy benchmark scenarios**.
-These scenarios actually do not perform any OpenStack-related stuff but are very useful for testing the behavious of Rally.
+These scenarios actually do not perform any OpenStack-related stuff but are very useful for testing the behaviors of Rally.
 Let us put in a new task, *test-sla.json*, 2 scenarios -- one that does nothing and another that just throws an exception:

 .. code-block:: none